Skin Conditions and Complementary Health Approaches: What the Science Says

 According to the American Academy of Dermatology’s clinical practice guidelines for the treatment of acne, there are currently very limited data regarding the safety and efficacy of herbal and other complementary therapies to recommend their use.

 - Tea Tree Oil, Bee Venom (Topical).
 A 2015 Cochrane review of 35 randomized controlled trials involving 3,227 participants concluded that there is some low-quality evidence from single trials that topical tea tree oil and bee venom may reduce total skin lesions in acne, but there is a lack of evidence from the review to support the use of other complementary health approaches, such as herbal medicine, acupuncture, or wet-cupping therapy.
-Another 2015 review of seven studies concluded that topical use of tea tree oil is an appropriate option for treating mild-to-moderate acne.
+A 2019 review of four studies involving pediatric patients with acne concluded that overall, the quality of evidence to support tea tree oil in pediatric acne vulgaris is low.

 - In a 2012 study, oral aqueous extract of barberry was well tolerated, and no notable complications or side effects were reported.